-Compensation: If you satisfactorily complete the study, you will receive $5 to compensate you for your participation. $1.50 of this amount is a bonus for completing the entire HIT.
+Compensation: If you satisfactorily complete the study, you will receive $4 to compensate you for your participation. $1.50 of this amount is a bonus for completing the entire HIT.
 Payments are made via Amazon’s payment system.

 Questions or Concerns: You can ask questions about this research study now or any time during the study by emailing chua.lab@brooklyn.cuny.edu .
 If you have any questions about your rights as a research participant or if you would like to talk to someone other than the researchers, you can contact CUNY Research Compliance Administrator at 646-664-8918 or HRPP@cuny.edu .

 By clicking ACCEPT, you have indicated that you agree to participate in the study and that you understand the information in this consent form.
-You agree that you are at least 18 years of age, and that you have not waived any legal rights you otherwise would have as a participant in a research study.
+You agree that you are between 18 and 65 years old, and that you have not waived any legal rights you otherwise would have as a participant in a research study.
 The purpose of the informed consent is to provide participants with the general nature of their task and describe any risks or benefits of their participation.
-If you upload the Informed Consent here, we will show this consent to the subject before running the task.
-Use plain text or markdown.

 Cognition is in Beta.
 Please, help us by providing feedback.

+Instructions [On New Screen]

+Below for Directions – Associative Memory Task

+Directions

+This task consists of two phases: a five-minute memorization phase and a ten-minute recall phase.

+During the memorization phase, you will be presented with a person’s face and name.
+For each face-name pair, you will respond whether or not you feel as though the name “fits” the face.
+There will be a total of 128 face-name pairs, do your best to memorize the face-name pairs as you go along.
+Each face will be presented for no more than 5 seconds.

+During the recall phase, some of the face-name pairs will have been rearranged, and your job is to answer whether or not the pair has been rearranged or is the same as before?

+Directions

+For each trial, you will be shown 3 images in rapid succession.
+The first is a scrambled picture.
+The second or middle image is either a “neutral face” or a “disgust face.”
+This may be presented so quickly that you may not see it.
+The final image will always be a neutral face.

+At the end of the trial you will be asked the following question,

+Did you see a disgust face?

+Press 1 for yes

+Press 2 for no

+There will be a total of 150 trials.
+You will have one hour to complete the task.

+Directions

+In the previous task, you likely noticed some briefly presented faces in greyscale.
+In this task, you will only see these greyscale faces, and you be asked whether or not you detected a face with an expression of “disgust.”